arn-c0de/InteractiveChecklists/README.md

 	<a href="LICENSE">License</a>
 </div>

-# Checklist Interactive
+#  InteractiveChecklists

-Checklist Interactive is an Android application designed for viewing and interacting with markdown and PDF checklists.
+InteractiveChecklists is an Android application designed for viewing and interacting with markdown and PDF checklists.
 It's built with Jetpack Compose and follows an MVVM architecture.

 ## Features